Science Fiction

 But despite everything, Entanglement is still out of reach and Yarek finds himself a pawn in a larger cosmic conspiracy being played by his mastermind brother and a dark otherworldly entity.

-Book 2 - Emulation Wins the Game
+Book 2 - Emulation

-Book 3 - Cracking the Convolution
+Book 3 - Convolution

 To finish what he started, Yarek will sacrifice everything and stop at nothing to finally break the enigmatic Morfyk cipher.